 As in the previous study we talked about, mice in this study had their cells engineered to react to doxycycline, a common antibiotic used in veterinary practice, in order to express the OSKM reprogramming factors.
-The researchers found that giving the mice just enough exposure to Yamanaka factors improved their cognitive function without an increase in mortality during a four-month period.
+The researchers found that giving the mice just enough exposure improved their cognitive function without an increase in mortality during a four-month period.

 Another step forward for partial cellular reprogramming

 In late 2020, researchers, including Dr. David Sinclair, published a study that showed that they had managed to restore lost vision to old mice, and mice with damaged retinal nerves, using partial cellular reprogramming .

 To reduce cancer risk they opted to try partial cellular reprogramming minus one of the Yamanaka Factors.
 One of the study authors, Dr. Yuancheng Lu, was looking for a safer way to rejuvenate aged cells, as there were some concerns that using c-Myc could cause cancer under certain circumstances.
 So in the end they opted to use just Oct4, Sox2, and Klf4 (OSK).

 The good news was that even OSK was able to rejuvenate the damaged eye nerves in mice and restore vision.
 It also worked to improve age-related vision impairment in treated mice and in mice that experienced increased eye pressure, an emulation of glaucoma.

 Study co-author, Dr. David Sinclair, said in an article in Nature, “We set out with a question: if epigenetic changes are a driver of ageing, can you reset the epigenome?”, or, in other words, “Can you reverse the clock?”.
 The answer to that appears to be a resounding yes!